EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Further Improvements and Limitations

 \section{Further Improvements and Limitations}

 Theorem \ref{thm:multi-bipartite-main} motivates the question of what happens if the graph skeleton contains cycles of odd length.
-In this section, we prove, using our technique, that any multi-cycle instance with additive valuations admits an $\efx$ allocation (Theorem~\ref{thm:multi-cycle}).
+In this section, we extend our techniques to prove that any multi-cycle instance with $\mms$-feasible valuations admits an $\efx$ allocation (Theorem~\ref{thm:multi-cycle}).
 This demonstrates the power of our technique while providing insight and strong hope for potentially proving the existence of $\efx$ on general multi-graphs.

-\begin{restatable}{theorem}{multicycleefxthm} For any fair division instance on bipartite multi-cycles with additive valuations, $\efx$ allocations always exist and can be computed in polynomial time. \end{restatable} \begin{proof} To begin with, note that multi-cycles with even length are bipartite graphs, for which Theorem~\ref{thm:multi-bipartite-main} proves the existence of $\efx$ allocations.
-Therefore, we only consider odd-length multi-cycles with at least five vertices\footnote{Existence of $\efx$ allocation on odd-length multi-cycles with three vertices is known \cite{chaudhury2020efx}}.
-To prove the stated theorem, we distinguish between two main cases, which are further divided into different sub-cases.
-Note that for every pair of adjacent agents $i$ and $j$, we define both the \emph{$i$-cut} and \emph{$j$-cut} configurations of the set $E(i, j)$ in the same manner as before (see Definition~\ref{def:configuration}).
+\begin{restatable}{theorem}{multicycleefxthm} For any fair division instance on multi-cycles with $\mms$-feasible valuations, $\efx$ allocations always exist and can be computed in pseudo-polynomial time. \end{restatable} \begin{proof} To begin with, note that multi-cycles with even length are bipartite graphs, for which Theorem~\ref{thm:multi-bipartite-main} proves the existence of $\efx$ allocations.
+Therefore, we only consider odd-length multi-cycles with at least five vertices.\footnote{Existence of $\efx$ allocation on odd-length multi-cycles with three vertices is known \cite{akrami2025efx} for $\mms$-feasible valuations.} To prove the stated theorem, we distinguish between two main cases, which are further divided into different sub-cases.
+Here, for every pair of adjacent agents $i$ and $j$, we define both the \emph{$i$-cut} and \emph{$j$-cut} configurations of the set $E(i, j)$ in the same manner as before (see Definition~\ref{def:configuration}).

 \begin{itemize} \item \textbf{Case 1.
 There exists a pair of adjacent agents $i, j \in [n]$ such that they prefer different bundles in one of the configurations of $E(i,j)$.} Without loss of generality, we assume $(C_1, C_2)$ is the \emph{$i$-cut} configuration of $E(i, j)$ where $v_i(C_1) \ge v_i(C_2)$ and $v_j(C_2) \ge v_j(C_1)$.
 In this case, we remove the items of $E(i, j)$ from the graph, which makes the remaining graph a multi-$P_n$.
 That is, it becomes a bipartite multi-graph.
 Since the length of this path is even, we can define the sets $S$ and $T$ of the vertices in the bipartite graph so that both $i$ and $j$ belong to the set $T$.
 Let $X$ be the $\efx$ allocation of this multi-bipartite graph using the sets $S$ and $T$ as described.
 Therefore, using Lemma~\ref{lem:envy-S}, we know that agents $i$ and $j$ are both non-envied agents in $X$.
 Now, we add the edges $E(i,j)$ and allocate $C_1$ to $i$ and $C_2$ to $j$.
 First, note that agents $i$ and $j$ do not envy each other based on the assumption of our case.
 Furthermore, they remain non-envied, and the resulting allocation is $\efx$.